I Love My Coffee Black slated to open coffee shop at Englewood Save A Lot

 Her coffee company’s specialty is making black coffee amenable to drinkers who like some flavor.

 Simmons, who launched the coffee company in 2019, worked as a waitress before managing a coffee shop in Indiana.
-She then began working at Stivers Coffee’s warehouse in Pilsen, where she now sources her own beans from.
+She began working at Stivers Coffee’s warehouse in Pilsen, from where she now sources her own beans.

 “I’m still roasting.
 I’m grinding.
 I’m inventing,” she said.